 If you file for bankruptcy, you will join the over 1.2 million people nationwide who have filed for Chapter 7 in 2012.

 Chapter 7 bankruptcy filing liquidates all of your debt and you will usually receive your discharge papers a few months after.
-You can expect to start off with a low credit score after filing, but you can be back on the path to rebuilding your credit.
+You can expect to start off with a low credit score after filing, but it’s not impossible to recover.
+It is possible to rebuild credit after bankruptcy.

 Aside from the fact that your credit will be damaged, there is hope in the idea that you can get your credit on track and gain a sense of financial responsibility in the process.